 When the ECW World Television Championship was first unveiled, Mickey Whipwreck (who had been an undersized ring boy before becoming a wrestler) won the title by accident.
 He was pushed as a fan-favorite underdog and remained champion for awhile by taking beatings and barely living to tell about it.
 He became a "miracle kid."

 In all this, Chris Benoit was part of the Triple Threat stable, along with Shane Douglas and Dean Malenko.
 Benoit and Malenko were ECW Tag Team Champions earlier in the year, and Malenko held the ECW TV title on two occasions.
-Benoit became known as "The Crippler" when he accidentally broke Sabu’s neck (for real, not in kayfabe).
-In the storyline, Heyman (of course) ran with it and slapped the nickname on him amid rumors swirling that Benoit was in line for a world championship run.
+Benoit became known as "The Crippler" when he accidentally broke Sabu’s neck (legit).
+In the storyline, Heyman (of course) ran with it and slapped the nickname on him amid swirling rumors that Benoit was in line for a world championship run.
 This never came to pass, and instead, the idea was to switch the ECW TV Championship between Benoit, Guerrero, and Malenko.

 "One man’s raid is another man’s acquisition." – Eric Bischoff